 Several patterns facilitate inter-service communication:

-- Event Sourcing: Capture all changes as events in an append-only log
+- Capture all changes as events in an append-only log

-- API Gateway: Single entry point for clients with routing and aggregation
+- Single entry point for clients with routing and aggregation

 Case Study: E-Commerce Platform